 Then there is usually feasting, music, children’s entertainment and convivial conversation.

-FORMAL NAMING of the child.
-Sometimes a symbolic gesture of lighting of candles, more usually I kiss the baby on behalf of all those present!
+For the formal Naming of the child a symbolic gesture of lighting of candles, more usually I kiss the baby on behalf of all those present!

-The APPOINTMENT of the mentors who are usually called ODDPARENTS.
+The appointment of oddparents.
 They are people who have been chosen to play a special part in a child’s life.
 The parents would probably mention why they have chosen the oddparents.
 The child, I reckon, has a right to know why these people have been chosen for them as one assumes they were not chosen at random out of a hat!
 (Perhaps, one day a couple may well decide to do just that!)

 Here is a video about combined Naming/Weddng Ceremonies.